 Both companies are willing to help customers that are unhappy with their results by adjusting the treatment plan and sending new aligners to get things back on track (provided the customer followed their treatment protocol).

-SmileDirectClub offers a 30-day full refund window from the start of treatment.
+SmileDirectClub offers a 30-day full refund window from the start of treatment — after that, they’ll issue prorated refunds for unused and unopened aligners.
 And their Lifetime Smile Guarantee will provide free “aligner touch-ups” afterward.
 This means a couple of new aligners to further straighten your teeth.
 To qualify, you must order two sets of retainers ($99) per year and wear them as prescribed.

 If you’ve been wearing your Candid aligners as directed and completing all of your CandidMonitoring check-ins, but your teeth aren’t moving as planned, contact your dentist.
 The benefit of having a local dentist in the loop is that they can potentially bring you back to the office for another examination and come up with an appropriate solution.